Sexual health and contraception

 To request contraception (pill, patch and vaginal ring) online, please click here

-If you are 16-25 years of age and have sex with the opposite gender only, you can order a quick access chlamydia/gonorrhoea urine test kit via the Chlamydia Screening Programme (CSP) click on this link.
+If you are 16-25 years of age, you can order a quick access chlamydia/gonorrhoea urine test kit via the Chlamydia Screening Programme (CSP) click on this link.
 Please note this test does not include blood testing.

 If you have no symptoms but want to check you don't have any sexually transmitted infections click here to order a home testing kit which also includes HIV and Syphilis.